 INTRODUCTION — Prostate cancer is common and a frequent cause of cancer death.
-In the United States, prostate cancer is the most commonly diagnosed visceral cancer; in 2014, there are expected to be about 233,000 new prostate cancer diagnoses and about 29,500 prostate cancer deaths .
-Prostate cancer is second only to nonmelanoma skin cancer and lung cancer as the leading cause of cancer and cancer death, respectively, in US men.
-Worldwide, in 2008 there were estimated to be 903,000 new cases of prostate cancer and 258,000 prostate cancer deaths making it the second most commonly diagnosed cancer in men and the sixth leading cause of male cancer death .
+In the United States, prostate cancer is the most commonly diagnosed visceral cancer; in 2017, there are expected to be approximately 161,000 new prostate cancer diagnoses and approximately 26,700 prostate cancer deaths .
+Prostate cancer is second only to nonmelanoma skin cancer and lung cancer as the leading cause of cancer and cancer death, respectively, in United States men.
+Worldwide, there are an estimated 1,600,000 new cases of prostate cancer and 366,000 prostate cancer deaths annually, making it the most commonly diagnosed cancer in men and the seventh leading cause of male cancer death .

 For an American male, the lifetime risk of developing prostate cancer is 16 percent, but the risk of dying of prostate cancer is only 2.9 percent .
-Many more cases of prostate cancer do not become clinically evident, as indicated in autopsy series, where prostate cancer is detected in one-third of men under the age of 80 and in two-thirds of older men (see "Risk factors for prostate cancer", section on 'Age') .
+Many more cases of prostate cancer do not become clinically evident, as indicated in autopsy series, where prostate cancer is detected in approximately 30 percent of men age 55 and approximately 60 percent of men by age 80 .
 These data suggest that prostate cancer often grows so slowly that most men die of other causes before the disease becomes clinically advanced.

 Prostate-specific antigen (PSA) testing revolutionized prostate cancer screening.
 Although PSA was originally introduced as a tumor marker to detect cancer recurrence or disease progression following treatment, it became widely adopted for cancer screening by the early 1990s.
-Subsequently, professional societies issued guidelines supporting prostate cancer screening with PSA [5,6].
+Subsequently, professional societies issued guidelines supporting routine prostate cancer screening with PSA [5,6].
 PSA testing led to a dramatic increase in the incidence of prostate cancer, peaking in 1992 (figure 1) .
-The majority of these newly-diagnosed cancers were clinically localized (figure 2), which led to an increase in radical prostatectomy and radiation therapy, aggressive treatments intended to cure these early-stage cancers [8-11].
+The majority of these newly diagnosed cancers were clinically localized, which led to an increase in radical prostatectomy and radiation therapy, aggressive treatments intended to cure these early-stage cancers [8-11].

 This topic reviews the screening tests that are available for prostate cancer, the efficacy of screening, and the recommendations of major medical associations and societies regarding screening for prostate cancer.
 Risk factors and the clinical manifestations and diagnosis of prostate cancer are discussed separately.
 (See "Risk factors for prostate cancer" and "Clinical presentation and diagnosis of prostate cancer".)

-PROSTATE SPECIFIC ANTIGEN (PSA) — PSA is a glycoprotein produced by prostate epithelial cells.
+PROSTATE-SPECIFIC ANTIGEN (PSA) — Prostate-specific antigen (PSA) is a glycoprotein produced by prostate epithelial cells.
 PSA levels may be elevated in men with prostate cancer because PSA production is increased and because tissue barriers between the prostate gland lumen and the capillary are disrupted, releasing more PSA into the serum.
-(See "Measurement of prostate specific antigen".)
+(See "Measurement of prostate-specific antigen".)

 ●Bacterial prostatitis may elevate PSA levels , but they generally return to baseline six to eight weeks after symptoms resolve.
 Asymptomatic prostatic inflammation can also elevate PSA levels , but this diagnosis is made on biopsy and so cannot generally be used to defer screening tests .